Hyperion (moon): Composition and structure

 Like most of Saturn's moons, Hyperion's low density indicates that it is composed largely of water ice with only a small amount of rock.
 It is thought that Hyperion may be similar to a loosely accreted pile of rubble in its physical composition.
-However, unlike most of Saturn's moons, Hyperion has a low albedo (0.2–0.3), indicating that it is covered by at least a thin layer of dark material.
+However, unlike most of Saturn's moons, Hyperion has a low albedo (0.33), indicating that it is covered by at least a thin layer of dark material.
 This may be material from Phoebe (which is much darker) that got past Iapetus.
 Hyperion is redder than Phoebe and closely matches the color of the dark material on Iapetus.

-Hyperion has a porosity of about 0.46.
-Although Hyperion is the eighth-largest moon of Saturn, it is only the ninth-most massive.
-Phoebe has a smaller radius, but it is more massive than Hyperion and thus denser.
+The latest analyses of data obtained by Cassini during its flybys of Hyperion in 2005 and 2006 show that about 40 percent of it is empty space.
+The new analyses also confirmed that Hyperion is composed mostly of water ice with very little rock.